one-click-desktop/overseer/README.md

 - `DomainShutdownTimeout`: Timeout in minutes for machine shutdown after client disconnected (or lost connection).
 Default is `15` minutes.
 - `DomainShutdownCounterInterval`: Counter interval (in seconds) for domain shutdown checking.
 Should be divider of `DomainShutdownTimeout`.
 Default is `30` seconds.one-click-desktop/overseer

+### LDAP
+- `LdapHostname`: Hostname of LDAP containing system users.
+Default value is `localhost`.
+- `LdapPort`: Port of LDAP containing system users.
+Default value is `389`.
+- `UserSearchBase`: Base location to search for users (in DN format).
+Default value is `ou=users,dc=example,dc=org`.
+- `Domain`: LDAP domain name (in DN format).
+Default value is `dc=example,dc=org`.
+- `UseSsl`: Specifies if TSL/SSL should be used fir connection to LDAP.
+Default value is `false`.
+- `UserGuidAttribute`: Name of attribute holding user GUID.
+Default value is `guid`.
+- `UserGroupAttribute`: Name of attribute holding user group ID.
+Default value is `gidNumber`.
+- `UserNameAttribute`: Name of attribute holding userName.
+Default value is `uid`.
+- `UserGroupNumber`: ID of OneClickDesktop users group.
+Default value is `502`.
+- `AdminGroupNumber`: ID of OneClickDesktop admins group.
+Default value is `501`.
+- `ReadOnlyUserName`: Name of readOnly user used for lookup (in DN format).
+Default value is `readonly`.
+- `ReadOnlyUserPassword`: Password of readOnly user used for lookup.
+Default value is `readonly`.

 ## Deployment

 System supports multiple instances of Overseer running in one system.
 If using load balancing proxy as entrypoint it is strongly advised to use same Overseer during single user session (if possible).
 Switching Overseers during single session can have unspecified results.